HUkiah/learnGit/readme.txt

 Creating a new branch is quick and simple. add merge --no-ff haha
 Git is a free software.
-now have a file is repository!
+now have a file is->in repository!